WiscProf: Future Faculty in Engineering Workshop

 Workshop Eligibility and Criteria

-An aim of this program is to broaden participation in the nation’s engineering faculty ranks.
-The WiscProf workshop is an all-expenses-paid professional development opportunity, as well as a chance to visit a major research university within one of the top places to live in the country.
+The WiscProf program aims to broaden participation in the nation’s engineering faculty ranks.
+This all-expenses-paid professional development workshop provides participants with the opportunity to visit a leading research university located in one of the top-ranked places to live in the country.

-We encourage applications from graduate students and postdoctoral scholars from groups underrepresented in their discipline.
+We strongly encourage applications from graduate students and postdoctoral scholars who belong to groups historically underrepresented in their disciplines.

-- Are a graduate student within 1-2 years of seeking a faculty position, or a postdoctoral scholar
+- Are graduate students within 1–2 years of pursuing a faculty position or are currently postdoctoral scholars.

-- Have career goals, research interests, and academic potential that are aligned with one or more of the college’s departments or programs
+- Have career goals, research interests, and academic potential that align with one or more of the college’s departments or programs.

-- Are able to attend the entire four-day program
+- Are available to attend the full four-day program.

 —Rachael Thompson Panik, PhD Candidate, Civil and Environmental Engineering, Georgia Institute of Technology